hoymkot/cross-the-wall/README.md

 * each service component can run independently (loose coupling).
 * able to work behind a NAT infrastructure
 * PKI for Local Proxy => the Remote Coordinator , Symmetrice key encryption for the Remote Coordinator => Local Proxy Callback
+* Relay version done, but it is apparently slower.
+We are double encrypting because we need to encrypt the tls and shake. may be we try with symmetric encryption to see if it would be faster

 ## Environment Issues
 * need to enable IPv6 on your operating systems (on all hosts running this software) because it is getting more and more prevalent now (google is a good help).
 Note that some os requires you to manually enable